almaruf/bluecrest/README.md

 ### Language Used: PHP7

 ### Installation Instructions:
-This is a simple PHP script that you can copy into any directory inside your localhost and run without any framework dependency.
+payment-schedule.php is a simple PHP script that you can copy into any directory inside your localhost and run without any framework dependency.
 There is a test.php script for any non coder to visit and make requests to the API.
 Please change the base URL on the test script based on your script location.

 ### Fact sheet
 * To reduce dependency on any framework and installation issues I have used basic PHP to build this script